-Hawaii criminalizes driving under the influence (DUI) of drugs and alcohol.
-The offense is sometimes called an "OVUII" (operating a vehicle under the influence of an intoxicant), and includes actual operation or being in actual physical control of a vehicle:
+Hawaii criminalizes driving or being in actual physical control of a vehicle under the influence (DUI) of drugs and alcohol.
+The offense is sometimes called an "OVUII" (operating a vehicle under the influence of an intoxicant).
+A DUI charge can be based on actual impairment or the driver's blood alcohol concentration.

 A person convicted of a DUI will be sentenced pursuant to statutory guidelines.
 These guidelines are based on the number of prior violations the offender has that occurred within the last ten years.

-First offense.
-An offender with no prior DUI convictions in the last ten years will face a one-year license revocation, a 14-hour rehabilitation program, and one or more of the following:
+An offender with no prior DUI convictions in the last ten years will face one or more of the following:

-Child passenger.
-A DUI involving a passenger under the age of 15 carries an additional $500 fine and additional 48 hours in jail.
+A first DUI involving a passenger under the age of 15 carries an additional $500 fine and an additional 48 hours in jail.

 The vehicle operated during the felony DUI will be subject to vehicle forfeiture.